+The novelty in this paper comes from the links made between all these different approaches and that the work here is for the most general case of an arbitrary directed graph and an arbitrary non-Abelian group.
+The literature cited here is often developed for undirected graphs or for abelian groups, or both, but the key concepts are already in the literature though appearing in many different guises.

 The outline for the paper is as follows.
 I start in \secref{s:background} by introducing the notation and terminology used here for networks and groups.
 The main definitions and properties of group graphs are then developed in \secref{s:groupgraphs} including the definition of a group graph and a balanced group graph.
 I apply these ideas in the context of processes on networks in \secref{s:dynamics}.
 I will finish with a discussion in \secref{s:discussion}.
-There I will also examine connections with previous work on voltage graphs and gain graphs \citep{G74,HLZ82,Z82,Z89,CDD21}.
-This final discussion will also include a review of some of some promising applications for network dynamics and symmetry-driven modelling using group graphs including status, the representation of edges with a zero label or weight, weak balance, unbalanced group graphs and using monoids not graphs.
+There I will also examine connections with previous work on voltage graphs, group graphs, gain graphs, group synchronisation, group labelling and so forth \citep{G74,ES79,HLZ82,Z82,Z89,KEES03,GK06a,S11e}.
+This final discussion will also include a review of some of some promising applications for network dynamics and symmetry-driven modelling using group graphs including status, clusterability, the representation of edges with a zero label or weight, weak balance, unbalanced group graphs and using monoids not graphs.